grimelda/faq/README.md

 # faq
-An initiative for building a decentralised global political movement.
+An initiative for building a decentralised collaborative global political movement.